Fox’s ‘Masked Singer’ draws a strong audience for debut

 NEW YORK (AP) — Fox hoped to use a week when there wasn’t much else on broadcast television besides football to draw attention to its new competition “The Masked Singer.”
-It proved to be a sound strategy.
+The strategy proved sound.

 The Nielsen company said that 9.37 million people watched the series debut last Wednesday.
-That was the biggest audience to watch the premiere of any unscripted show on television in more than seven years.
+That was the biggest audience for unscripted show premiere on television in the last seven years.

 Most promisingly for Fox, which is starved for a hit, more precise statistics illustrated a strong buzz for the show.
-Its ratings grew in the show’s second half hour, meaning people were attracted to the program through word of mouth.
+Its ratings grew in the show’s second half hour, meaning people were attracted to the program through word of mouth as it was airing.
+That’s unusual for a new show, when attention typically slips as the hour goes on.

-A bigger test for “The Masked Singer” is coming this week, when there’s more competition among Fox’s rivals.
+The show also padded its stats with people who caught it through delayed viewing or streaming.
+Add in those numbers, and Fox estimates some 14 million people checked out Fox’s attempt to establish a new music competition series.

 Most Read Nation & World Stories